Skip to main content

 • Optimize your vitamin D levels: This is a must for gene regulation and optimal health.

-• Polyphenols: Certain polyphenols have been shown to have HRT-like benefits without the drawbacks, and are associated with a lowered risk of heart disease.
+• Polyphenols: Certain polyphenols have been shown to have HRT-like benefits, without the drawbacks, and are associated with a lowered risk of heart disease.
 Royal Maca is an excellent adaptogenic herbal solution for menopause that many women have found helpful.
-Avoid the inexpensive varieties as they typically don’t work — instead, opt for the authentic version from Peru.
+Avoid the inexpensive varieties as they typically don’t work.
+Instead, opt for the authentic version from Peru.

-• Black cohosh: While dismissed by ACOG as having no scientific foundation, Black cohosh may indeed help regulate body temperature and hot flashes in some women.
+• Black cohosh: While dismissed by ACOG, as having no scientific foundation, black cohosh may indeed help regulate body temperature and hot flashes in some women.

-Although BHRT (bio-identical hormone replacement therpy) has not been associated with the negative effects (e.g. CVD, breast cancer) found with the use of synthetic and non-identical hormones, it is important to note that large-scale trials of bio-identical hormones have not yet been carried out.
-A Nutrtionist can help you impliment lifestyle changes and nutritional supplements that are often successful in restoring hormone balance for both men and women.
+Although BHRT (bio-identical hormone replacement therapy) has not been associated with the negative effects (e.g. CVD, breast cancer) found with the use of synthetic and non-identical hormones, it is important to note that large-scale trials of bio-identical hormones have not yet been carried out.

 EXHAUSTED ADRENALS AND A TOXIC CONGESTED LIVER WILL DETERMINE HOW EASILY ONE PROGRESSES THROUGH MENOPAUSE